 - Co-payments (a fixed amount you pay for a health care service)

 - Co-insurance (your share of payment for a health care service)

 - Deductibles (the amount you have to spend before your insurance company starts to pay)

 If your health insurance covers some or all of the cost of going out of network for a physical health problem, it has to do the same for a mental health problem.

-In addition, the Affordable Care Act requires mental health and substance abuse to be included by certain plans, including all the ones offered through the new insurance Marketplaces.
-Marketplaces are web sites where people who don't get insurance through their job -- or don't have insurance for any other reason -- can buy a plan.
+In addition, the Affordable Care Act requires mental health and substance abuse to be included by all individual and small employer plans, including all the ones offered through the insurance Marketplace.

 The Affordable Care Act also makes it illegal for insurance companies to deny you coverage for pre-existing conditions, including a mental health condition.